mgerb/esp8266-wifi-rgb-led/README.md

 To Do:
-Add functionality similar to my http temperature sensor where the ESP8266 with start up ass an access point for configuration if it is unable to connect to an access point.
+Add functionality similar to my http temperature sensor where the ESP8266 with start up as an access point for configuration if it is unable to connect to an access point.